-Advocacy Policy 1 The Local Trust Committee encourages the appropriate Provincial Ministry and the gathet Regional District to:
+Advocacy Policy 1 The Local Trust Committee encourages the appropriate Provincial Ministry and the qathet Regional District to:

-- maintain the Level "D" dump;

-- ensure regulatory compliance occurs; and

-- promote recycling.
+- ensure regulatory compliance occurs; and - promote recycling.

-Advocacy Policy 2 The Freestore should be kept open and maintained as part of the qathet Regional District Waste Management service.
+Advocacy Policy 2 The Freestore should be kept open and maintained as part of the qathet Regional District Waste Management service consistent with the qathet Regional District Solid Waste Management Plan.

-Advocacy Policy 3 The qathet Regional District, in cooperation with the community, should create a comprehensive educational plan that encourages reduced consumption and net solid waste, maximizes reuse, repurposing and recycling and ensures waste and recycling reach appropriate destinations.
+Advocacy Policy 3 The qathet Regional District, in cooperation with the community, should create a comprehensive educational plan that encourages reduced consumption and net solid waste, maximizes reuse, repurposing and recycling and ensures waste and recycling reach appropriate destinations consistent with the qathet Regional District Solid Waste Management Plan.